VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 only a subset of unique values.
 In this case add `limit N` after `uniq_values(...)` in order to limit the number of returned unique values to `N`, while limiting the maximum memory usage.
-For example, the following query returns up to `100` unique values for the `ip` [field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) over the logs for the last 5 minutes.
-Note that arbitrary subset of unique `ip` values is returned every time:
+For example, the following query returns up to `100` unique values for the `ip` [field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) over the logs for the last 5 minutes:

 ```logsql
 _time:5m | stats uniq_values(ip) limit 100 as unique_ips_100
 ```

+Arbitrary subset of unique `ip` values is returned every time if the `limit` is reached.

 See also: